cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Both Expresso (command 1) and 3D-Coffee (command 2) are modes of T-Coffee you can call with the flag **-mode**; the correspond to a preestablished configuration with default parameters.
 The template selection is indicated with the flag **-template_file** followed by either **PDB** (means BLAST will run remotely on the PDB) or **_SELF_P_** (means that the PDB identifier is the name of the sequence so there is no need to run BLAST) or a template file of your choice.
 As you can see in commands 1 and2, SAP (sap_pair) is the default structural aligner but you can choose alternative aligner(s) installed.
 You can give any combination of methods with the flag **-method**, but at least one has to be a structural aligner (command 3).
 You can also specify local installations of BLAST and PDB (command 4) **which is highly recommended if you want reproducible results**.

+.. note::  you may need to install cpanm Mozilla::CA [sudo cpanm Mozilla::CA] to run the EBI web server

 ::

   Command 1: two ways of running Expresso